aviborg/gcloud-tutorial/README.md

   dir: .
   args: ['--version']
 ```
 When a tag is pushed to the github repository this file will be used.
 The first argument *name* specifies the image to use, which in this case is a public platformio docker image.
-A full path may be used to fetch an image from any repository, but in this case an the latest platformio-core image will be fetched from Docker Hub.
+A full path may be used to fetch an image from any repository, but in this case the latest platformio-core image will be fetched from Docker Hub.

 Make a git commit and push.